-Headline Results October 2023 Survey of Business Uncertainty
+Headline Results January 2024 Survey of Business Uncertainty

-- 1. Sales and employment growth expectations continue to edge lower for U.S. firms.
-(Slides 4 & 5) - Firms also remain more uncertain about future sales growth than before the pandemic.
-(Slide 4) - 3.
-SBU panelists expect GDP to grow at just under 2 percent over the next 4 quarters.
-(Slide 7)
+- 1. Regarding office space, companies on the SBU panel report that roughly 10 percent of their current space is going unused (Slides 7-8). - 2.
+Sales and employment growth expectations continue to edge lower for U.S. firms.
+(Slides 4 & 5) - 3.
+Firms also remain more uncertain about future sales growth than before the pandemic.
+(Slide 4)